 Are you providing First-Class Service?

 Their “good mornings” and “Hi’s” were a bit more genuine and less robotic.
-As soon as we were settled in, while everyone else was still being shuffled onto the plane, we were offered a drink.
-The drink was not served in a paper cup but rather in a porcelain mug or glass.
-When the flight was about to take off, apparently, they were supposed to collect all the drinks (so you don’t spill it on the guy next to you during takeoff).
+As soon as we settled in, while the flight attendants still shuffled everyone else onto the plane, they offered us a drink.
+They served the drink not in a paper cup but rather in a porcelain mug or glass.
+When the flight was about to take off, they were supposed to collect all the drinks (so you don’t spill them on the guy next to you during takeoff).
 I wasn’t finished with my drink yet.
-The flight attendant not only let me know that she was “supposed to” collect all the drinks but also let me know that if I promised not to spill on the guy next to me, she would allow me to keep it.
+The flight attendant told me she had to collect all the drinks.
+She also said that if I promised not to spill on the guy next to me, I could keep mine.
 What was this?
 Bending the rules?
 That is something that I have never experienced on an airplane in coach.

-Coach feels very militant and by the book compared to what I experienced in First Class.
-We were later served a meal on the flight, but they brought warm washcloths to clean our hands before the meal.
+Flying coach feels very militant and by the book compared to what I experienced in First Class.
+Later on the flight, they served us a meal, but they brought warm washcloths to clean our hands before serving the meal.
 And as the flight ended, I noticed something else that was very different.
-Because of the atmosphere created, the other passengers were much nicer to each other and the flight attendants.
-There were many more please’s, thank you’s, and more thoughtfulness for each other.
+Due to the atmosphere created, the other passengers were more considerate of each other and the flight attendants.
+There were many more ‘please’s,’ thank you’s, and more thoughtfulness for one another.
 Men offered to get bags down for ladies and older folks, and everyone took turns getting off the plane.
 There was no rush or pushing.
-The whole experience was actually pleasant, and I realized that it was one of the first times I enjoyed flying.
+The experience was pleasant, and I realized it was one of the first times I enjoyed flying.

-You may be asking yourself what this has to do with my amusement center, a lot, actually.
-These airlines provide a service for you, just like you give a service for your guests.
-The actual cost to the airlines for offering an extra drink, serving it in an actual glass, and offering a warm towel before your meal, isn’t that much different than coach.
-But the value they create by providing a VIP-level experience and the associated feelings is much more valuable and demands a much higher priced ticket.
+You may be wondering what this has to do with my amusement center; actually, quite a lot.
+These airlines provide a service for you, just like you give a service to your guests.
+The actual cost for airlines to give you an extra drink is not much different from what they spend in coach.
+Serving it in a glass and offering a warm towel before your meal also have similar costs.
+The value they create by offering a VIP experience is much greater.
+This experience brings strong feelings and justifies a higher ticket price.

 Now, if everyone received the same treatment, it wouldn’t be special and would then become expected.